 Employers that are looking for ways to retain valued employees may increasingly consider offering flexible work options.
 While data from the Society for Human Resource Management (SHRM) indicate that few organizations offer formal phased retirement programs (5 percent), informal work flex arrangements are increasingly common.
 The percentage offering informal phased retirement programs increased from 9 to 14 percent from 2014 to 2018, while those offering telecommuting increased from 59 to 70 percent.
 Allowing employees to choose their work hours within limits established by the employer also increased slightly to 57 percent.
 Meanwhile, some older workers are attempting to design their own flexible path to retirement by shifting to part-time work or self-employment.

 Find more details on the latest employment data in the February Employment Data Digest, PPI’s monthly review of job trends for those ages 55 and over.
-For more data to drive policy solutions, go to www.aarp.org/dataexplorer, and for information on skills, jobs, and occupations for the 50+, visit www.aarp.org/laborshortages.
+For more data to drive policy solutions, go to PPI's Data Explorer, and for information on skills, jobs, and occupations for the 50+, visit AARP's skills shortage data tool.

 Jen Schramm is a senior strategic policy advisor at the AARP Public Policy Institute.
 Her areas of expertise include employment trends, policy challenges and opportunities related to workers and jobseekers ages 50 and above, and skills and credentialing for mid- and late-career workers.